vyca2017/content/content/reference/relay-api/queries/traverse-the-graph.md

     - ahwoh2fohj
 ---

-# Traversing the data graph with the Relay API
+# Traversing the data graph

 You can traverse the data graph in a query by including the field of a specific [relation](!alias-goh5uthoc1) and adding nested fields inside the now selected node.